dudaka/big-data/README.md

 What is in this repo?

-- This contains notes that I made while teaching Hadoop, Spark and other Big Data technologies
+- Notes I made teaching Hadoop, Spark and other Big Data technologies.

-- These are based on questions that came up in classes.
+- Questions that came up in classes and answers.

 Why should I read this?

-- If you are planning to teach Hadoop or Spark these notes can be useful in preparing for your classes.
+- If you are planning to teach Hadoop or Spark these notes can help you prepare.

-- If you are preparing for certification exams these can help give you more material to prep on.
+- If you are planning to take a certification exam they can give you an edge.

-- If you are planning to use Hadoop or Spark in production these cover caveats and use cases you might encounter.
+- If you are planning to use Hadoop or Spark in production they can illustrate caveats and use cases you will encounter.